xarvh/elm-game-state/README.md

 exception of delayed changes, as noted above.

-In my (limited) experience this allowed me to easily add and easily maintain all the complexity I wanted, make experimens on the fly and prototype new stuff quickly.
+In my (limited) experience this allowed me to easily add and easily maintain all the complexity I wanted, make experiments on the fly and prototype new stuff quickly.

 I used to be skeptical but now I think that immutable ML languages can be